mantidproject/mantid/docs/source/algorithms/CorelliPowderCalibrationDatabase-v1.rst

  | ComponentName | Xposition | Yposition| Zposition| XdirectionCosine | YdirectionCosine | ZdirectionCosine | RotationAngle |

-A typical calibration will contain a row for the moderator, possible a row for the sample, and one row for each calibrated bank.
+A typical calibration will contain a row for the moderator, possibly a row for the sample, and one row for each calibrated bank.
 For instance:

  | ComponentName | Xposition | Yposition| Zposition| XdirectionCosine | YdirectionCosine | ZdirectionCosine | RotationAngle |